LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ## Some useful WSL features

-### Mount an ext file system on Windows (with WSL2 only) (non-persistent)
+### Mount an ext file system on Windows (non-persistent)

 First, you must be running Windows 11 Build 22000 or higher and have admin privileges.
+This procedure only works on the WSL 2.

 ``` Powershell
 GET-CimInstance -query "SELECT * from Win32_DiskDrive"
 ```

-The command should return a list of physical drives in this format :
+This command should return a list of physical drives in this format :

 `\\.\PHYSICALDRIVEX` X : number of the physical drive